MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Barcodes are among the most common data capture technologies.
 Barcodes come in many different styles and work with different devices including mobile devices, keyboard wedge devices, ruggedised tablets, and specialised scanners.
 Carefully consider the label format, label media, and printers used in harsh industrial environments.

-MYOB Advanced WMS & Manufacturing Data Collection provide out-of-the-box automation.
+MYOB Acumatica WMS & Manufacturing Data Collection provide out-of-the-box automation.

 PROS: